avelx/habitTracker/README.md

 ---------------------------------------------------------------------------------------------------

 TODO:
+* Review UI approach: enter numerical values via sliding bar + yes/no choices
+* Save data into local store
+* Stats: after some daily data would be available
 * Fix issue with SBT / still can not find dependencies;